 As more hardware vendors move toward a hardware based scheduling model, where work is submitted to the GPU directly from user mode and where the GPU manages the various queue of work itself, it is necessary to eliminate the need for the video memory manager to inspect and patch every command buffer before submission to a GPU engine.

-To achieve this we are introducing support for GPU virtual addressing in WDDM v2.
+To achieve this, WDDM v2 supports GPU virtual addressing.
 In this model, each process gets assigned a unique GPU virtual address space in which every GPU context to execute in.
 An allocation, created or opened by a process, gets assigned a unique GPU virtual address within that process GPU virtual address space that remains constant and unique for the lifetime of the allocation.
 This allows the user mode driver to reference allocations through their GPU virtual address without having to worry about the underlying physical memory changing through its lifetime.

 Individual engines of a GPU can operate in either physical or virtual mode.
 In the physical mode, the scheduling model remains the same as it is with WDDM v1.x.
 In the physical mode the user mode driver continues to generate the allocation and patch location lists.
 They are submitted along a command buffer and are used to patch command buffers to actual physical addresses before submission to an engine.